ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 **Objectives:** Refactor application.

 ```
-# Select the whole file
+# Select the whole file.
+Send two prompts.
 Does this code violate SOLID principles?
+What to refactor?

+# Select the whole file.
+Send one prompt.
+Does this code violate SOLID principles?
+What to refactor?

 Analyze selected code for SRP violation?

 # Select recommended functions